The Regency Wardrobe collection - research & making - Filigree

 I made a sketch:

-I went on then to view this beautiful satin example, a similar shape but with a cross hatching effect that's transparent and formed of thread not of straw, held in store in the National Trust's Killerton House fashion collection in Devon.
+I also went to view this beautiful satin example, a very similar shape but with a cross hatching effect that's transparent and formed of thread not of straw, held in store in the National Trust's Killerton House fashion collection in Devon.

 For more images from the visit I made to Killerton please see: The Hidden Wardrobe

-There were others there that were of a similar design but it was the element of transparency that had caught my attention.
+There were others there of a similar design but it was the element of transparency that had caught my attention.

-I wanted to create something open, through which light might pass to some extent even as the hat might be meant to offer shade.
+I wanted to create something open, through which light could pass to some extent even as the hat was meant to offer shade.
 I liked the half hide-half reveal aspect of that effect.

-I found this one, known as a capote, but it's a little early, more 1790 era (and modelled here by Kate Winslet of course) with a semi open weave and a more open brim.
+I found this one, known as a capote, but it's a little early, more of the 1790's (and modelled here by Kate Winslet of course) with a semi open weave and a more open brim.

 Then I came across this, known as a poke bonnet, made of straw and horsehair.
 I thought it interesting that brims became so much longer; finding not for the first time that our Regency ancestors could be quick to poke fun.